dflores64/sgPLS_develop/README.md

 - the other is a dataset with five response variables $Y = (Y1,Y2,Y3,Y4,Y5)$.

+- the last dataset contains real data about NIR spectra.

-The function below allow to create theses datasets.
+The function below allow to create the first two datasets.

 ```{r pressure, echo=FALSE}
 create.data <- function(n = 40, p = 10, q = 1){